Former Jeffrey Epstein companion Ghislaine Maxwell arrested - LI News Radio

 “She pretended to be a woman they could trust,” Acting U.S. Attorney Audrey Strauss said at a news conference Thursday.
 “Today, after many years, Ghislaine Maxwell finally stands charged for her role in these crimes.”

-The perjury charges from statements Maxwell made in civil depositions, according to the complaint.
+The perjury charges stem from statements Maxwell made in civil depositions, according to the complaint.

 Attorneys who represent Maxwell in civil lawsuits filed by women who allege Epstein abused them didn’t immediately return messages to ABC News for comment.
 Maxwell previously denied any wrongdoing.